Irish Unionist Alliance: Ulster Unionists

 Ulster Unionists were largely Protestant Presbyterians, rather than Anglicans.
 The Ulster support base was considerably more working class than in the south.
 Although often led by aristocrats, the IUA attracted high levels of support in some of the poorer areas of Belfast.
 Many Ulster Unionists were also drawn from the province's prosperous middle class, who had benefited greatly from heavy industrialisation in the region.
 As such, many in Northern Ireland supported unionism due to the industrial growth of Belfast after 1850, which depended on the economic integrity of the Union.
 The Protestant religious composition and concentration, motivation and ethos of the Ulster Unionists made its wing of the IUA distinct from unionists in the south, and a fear of Rome Rule (the worry about a Catholic-controlled Irish parliament) dominated the political discourse.
 These factors made Ulster Unionists noticeably more confrontational and violent in their political rhetoric and action.
 In the tense period between the Parliament Act 1911 and the Home Rule Act 1914, the Ulster unionists created their own paramilitary group, the "Ulster Volunteers", raising the spectre of civil war.
 The volunteer force was created by the then-leader of the Irish Unionist Alliance, Edward Carson.
 This tradition of resistance to Irish nationalism would later manifest itself in groups such as the Ulster Defence Association and the Ulster Volunteer Force during The Troubles.

 Leadership

 The Irish Unionist Alliance had no formal method of electing and deposing of its leadership, and leaders of the IUA were more informally 'acknowledged' by other prominent figures.
-The party's first leader was Edward James Saunderson, a former Conservative Member of Parliament, who was most active in attempting to create an all-Ireland unionist movement.
+The party's first leader was Colonel Edward James Saunderson, a former Conservative Member of Parliament, who was most active in attempting to create an all-Ireland unionist movement.
 Towards the end of the party's existence, leadership became fractured between the northern and southern unionist movements within the alliance.